pyxem/orix/docs/source/installation.rst

 Installation via Anaconda (Recommended)
 =======================================

-As texpy is still under development there has been no official release, but installation via GitHub is easy.
+As orix is still under development there has been no official release, but installation via GitHub is easy.
 It is recommended you install using `Anaconda <https://www.anaconda.com/download/>`_.